OakLake/Husky_ROS/README.md

 --------------------

 ### Launch Files:
-- husky_HLC.launch : husky on Gazebo and Rviz with 'autonomous' navigation to pillar object.
+- husky_HLC  : husky on Gazebo and Rviz with 'autonomous' navigation to pillar object.
 - husky_SLAM : husky with teleop and ROS gmapping.